mmu-webdesign/l4-WPD-web-term-2/rwd-marking-options.md

 * not used
 * not used
 * Code is in place and audio piece plays in a responsive player.
 * Code is in place and audio piece plays in a responsive player.
-You have added further code or modified it successfully to fit your website."
+You have added further code or modified it successfully to fit your website.

 ## Embedded video